Free Shipping No Minimum Purchases Necessary in the USA and Canada

-We are slow fashion brand and because of this shipping takes longer that your average store.
-We want our customer to see the value in slow fashion and to encourage patience in receiving your item, we have completly erased shipping from our products to help with the waiting process.
+We can be considered a slow fashion brand.
+Manufacturing and shipping, in some instances, takes longer than your average store.
+We want our customer to see the value in slow fashion and to encourage patience in receiving your item, we have completely erased shipping costs from our products to help coax with the waiting process.
+We know that desire you receive while awaiting a well made garment and can’t wait for you to try your first products from TGC Fashion, exclusively sold at 3rd Party People Creative Agency.

-Browse our shop and integrate your wardrobe with the classic style of TGC.
+Browse our shop, cart your favorite items, checkout and integrate your wardrobe with the timeless classic style of TGC Fashion.
+Alter your closet’s DNA.

-Free Shipping for USA and Canada no minimum required.
+Free Shipping for USA and Canada no minimum purchases are required.

 We are a slow fashion brand.
-We only make your garment when you purchase.
-This minimalizes the impact in the environment because we are not mass producing clothes.
-We believe in choices and we work with ethical manufacturing to insure the integrity of our pieces from start to finish.
+We custom design your clothes, carefully measure, and sew your garment when you purchase.
+This simple act minimalizes the impact in the environment caused from the fashion industry as a whole.
+We believe in unique choices, not mass producing clothes, and work with ethical manufacturing to ensure the integrity of our pieces from start to finish.
 The average shipping time is 20 days from the day of purchase.
-We allow 30 business days to be able to deliver your items from TGC FASHION.
+We allow 2-5 weeks to be able to deliver your items from TGC FASHION.

 - Made from high quality, sustainable materials like silk and organic cotton